timescale/promscale_extension/DEVELOPMENT.md

 SQL migrations there is also `make docker-quick-NN` family of targets.
 It's faster but could be finicky.

-To run the e2e tests against the locally build image run: `cargo test -p e2e`.
+To run the e2e tests against the locally built image run: `cargo test -p e2e`.
 Further details could be found in the [corresponding document](./e2e/README.md).

 ## Known Issues